canadalearningcode/llc-intro-to-ruby/learner-prep-email.md

 Click 'Finish' when you see the completion window
 If you run into trouble with these instructions, don't worry!
 Just arrive a few minutes early on Saturday (anytime after 9:15 am) and one of our amazing developer volunteers will help you out.

-2. Download a good text editor: Sublime Text www.sublimetext.com
+2. Download a good text editor: Atom Editor https://atom.io, or Sublime Text https://www.sublimetext.com

 3. Download the Learner Materials here: https://github.com/ladieslearningcode/llc-intro-to-ruby/archive/master.zip